ritterim/rimdev-blog/_posts/2018-10-12-using-sass-maps-to-extend-bootstrap.md

 $logo: '{{ site.logo }}';
 ```

 Using Bootstrap's `.btn` and  `.btn-primary` naming convention, we wanted to extend that structure to include buttons for all of the brand colors.
-Being that we had access to all of our brand colors in one place, why not add a few other nicelties at the same time?
+Being that we had access to all of our brand colors in one place, why not add a few other niceties at the same time?

 ```
 @each $name, $color in $brand-colors {